50 Facts and New Features you need to know about Windows 8

 20. Windows 8 lets you connect remotely to other computers just through Windows Live.

-21. Each application in Windows 8 tracks its own data usage also which can be viewed in a system wide report.
+21. Each application in Windows 8 tracks its own data usage also which can be viewed in a system-wide report.

 23. Allows you to hibernate fast even after replacing the battery, requires only 8 secs to come back.

-24. As soon the Start Screen appears you can use the keyboard instantly to speedily search and start the applications.
+24. As soon as the Start Screen appears you can use the keyboard instantly to speedily search and start the applications.

 25. Additional applications can be easily found by clicking on the search charm.